 David J. Yu

-I am an assistant professor at Purdue University, with a joint appointment in the Lyles School of Civil Engineering and the Department of Political Science.
+I am an associate professor (effective fall 2023) at Purdue University, with joint appointments in the Lyles School of Civil Engineering (75%, tenure home) and the Department of Political Science (25%).
 I am also part of Purdue’s Building Sustainable Communities cluster which conducts interdisciplinary research on sustainability and community resilience.
-You may find it interesting that I am part of two very different departments (civil engineering and political science!).
+You might find it interesting that I am part of two very different departments (civil engineering and political science).
 This unique position of mine stems from the fact that I am trained in sustainability science, and that my research focuses on the interdisciplinary science of complex coupled systems (e.g., engineered-social, socio-hydrological, social-ecological, etc.).

 Please write me a note if you’re interested in this kind of research.
 I will be interested to know more about your interests.
 I am also on look out for motivated graduate students to join Purdue university and work with me.
 Relevant programs at Purdue would be Civil Engineering, Ecological Sciences and Engineering, Environmental and Ecological Engineering, Forestry and Natural Resources, and Political Science.